Developing New Analysis Tools for Near Surface Radio-based Neutrino Detectors: Evaluating the neutrino analysis efficiency without Deep Learning

 For zenith angles smaller than \SI{130}{degrees}, the TIR approximation of equal amplitudes is violated by 18\%, as shown in the right panel of \autoref{fig:dcut}.
 This asymmetry is due to the fact that for most interaction vertices, the emission angle relative to the Cherenkov cone is both outside of the Cherenkov cone and slightly smaller for the direct ray than the reflected ray.
 Since the emission amplitude decreases with increasing emission angle, the direct pulse will be larger than the reflected.
 However, about 29\% of the neutrino events show a negative asymmetry because the direct and reflected rays are emitted from the interior of the Cherenkov cone.
 Consequently, the amplitude of the electric field of the reflected ray could be larger at the emission vertex than the direct ray.
 The distribution of cross-correlation values the dipole antenna, $\chi_{Di}$, is not very sensitive to the exact amplitude ratio, with nearly equivalent results for ($V_{pulse1}$)/($V_{pulse2}$) = 0.8 - 1.2.
 Future work will investigate the inclusion of the measured emission angle and vertex location to produce more accurate predictions of the amplitude ratio in the dipole template.

+The time difference between the direct and reflected pulse in the dipole waveform depends on the cosine of the arrival direction angle, $\theta$.
+The largest time difference occurs for signals propagating straight up through the ice ($\theta = 180$ deg).
+Since most radio signals from astrophysical neutrinos arrive with zenith angles between 90 and 130 deg, a fit using a cosine function was unnecessary.
 To simplify the calculation of time delay between the two pulses in the dipole template, a simple linear fit to the simulated neutrino distribution shown in \autoref{fig:dt_z} gives $T_{2P} =(1.234\theta -103.4)$ ns, where $\theta$ is the zenith angle of the arrival direction at the ARIANNA station, in degrees.
 The red line in \autoref{fig:dt_z} shows the fit and range of validity, which includes most of the neutrino signals.
 Pulse 2, after amplitude scaling, is delayed by $T_{2P}$ and superimposed on pulse 1.
 For arrival directions where $T_{2P}$ is small, pulse 1 and 2 interfere.
 To accommodate the uncertainty in the estimated $T_{2P}$, a set of templates are created that adjust $T_{2P}$ by values ranging from \SI{-10}{ns} to +\SI{10}{ns}.
-To improve accuracy, the raw waveforms are upsampled from \SI{1}{sample/ns} to \SI{10}{samples/ns}, and the time delay to Pulse 2 is incremented by \SI{0.1}{ns} steps on the upsampled waveform.
+To improve accuracy and account for the small errors in the fit, the raw waveforms are upsampled from \SI{1}{sample/ns} to \SI{10}{samples/ns}, and the time delay to Pulse 2 is incremented by \SI{0.1}{ns} steps on the upsampled waveform.

 The left panel of \autoref{fig:dipcorr} compares a representative example of the dipole template with the simulated waveform for a neutrino event with an arrival direction of \SI{138}{deg} (which is in the angular region where the reflection off the surface transitions from small to total).
 Both waveforms are noiseless.
 The cross-correlation value of 0.94 for this event indicates that the predicted template provides a good but not perfect approximation of the simulated signal.
 For this event in particular, the assumption that the second pulse is identical to the first in shape does not hold due to the phase shift after reflection and the emission at a slightly different angle with respect to the Cherenkov cone.